gitlabhq/gitlab-ci/doc/api.md

 }
 ```

-You will get back your new build info:
+If there ia a pending build available, you will get back information about it:

 ```
 {